-After a long and rewarding design career, having worked with both local retailers and International Designers & labels, she retired from the industry.
-Through her work, she has travelled the world extensively, and in turn has been exposed to a multitude of cultures.
-Although Leila has always dabbled in “creative ventures”, it was only during the 2020 Covid 19 Lockdown, at 46, that she began to paint full time.
+Hout Bay artist Leila Garde initially studied and worked in the fashion industry.
+After a long and rewarding design career, having worked with both local retailers and International Designers & Labels, she retired from the industry.
+Through her work, she has travelled the world extensively, and in turn has been exposed to a multitude of different cultures.
+Although Leila has always dabbled in “creative ventures”, it was only during the 2020 Covid 19 Lockdown, at 46 that she began to paint full time.

-As a versatile artist she has a wide “range”, continuously experimenting, trying new techniques and mediums, ever evolving and developing as an artist.
+As a versatile artist she has a wide range, continuously experimenting, trying new techniques and mediums, ever evolving and developing as an artist.
 As a result, she has no fixed boundaries.
 Her work is a confident pictorial vocabulary of bright, intense colour, yet she feels as comfortable and settled with a monochromatic palette.

 With a “Buddhist-type” upbringing, she has philosophical leanings towards matters she feels strongly about, such as human rights, conservation and climate change, and having initially explored these avenues creatively, now prefers to draw inspiration from her travels and life, painting with a “lightness of heart”, authenticity and sense of humour.

 She believes art should tell a happy story, or at the very least make you smile – particularly if hanging in your home, and on that, it certainly delivers.